haozhu10015/Kalman-Filter-Auto-Tuning/README.md

 # Kalman-Filter-Auto-Tuning
-In this repository we try to build a Kalman filter auto-tuning process.
+In this repository we try to build a Kalman filter auto-tuning process for filter
+parameters: state noise covariance matrix (Q) and observation noise covariance matrix (R).
 Objective function is based on *normalized innovation error squared (NIS)*.
-Tree of Parzen Estimators (TPE) method is used to find the optimal parameters for the filter.
+Tree of Parzen Estimators (TPE) method is used to find the minimum value of the objective function.

 ## Reference
 ### Objective function